tohch4/cms-htmd/collections/_one/outcomes.md

     Vision ⬅ Goals ⬅ Activities ⬅ User Stories
 </div>

 I highlight this because we're going to be talking about **how the states and vendors work with real users** later, and if they haven't been, it may already start to show up in the theme map.
-And, because this is all important context to understanding a roadmap when you're handed one.
+This is all important context to understanding a roadmap when you're handed one.

 ### Feature-Based Mapping